meteor/blaze/site/source/index.md

 description:
 ---

 Blaze is a powerful library for creating user interfaces by writing reactive HTML templates.
 Compared to using a combination of traditional templates and jQuery, Blaze eliminates the need for all the "update logic" in your app that listens for data changes and manipulates the DOM.
-Instead, familiar template directives like `{% raw %}{{#if}}{% endraw %}` and `{% raw %}{{#each}}{% endraw %}` integrates with [Tracker's](https://docs.meteor.com/api/tracker.html) "transparent reactivity" and [Minimongo's](https://docs.meteor.com/api/collections.html) database cursors so that the DOM updates automatically.
+Instead, familiar template directives like `{{#if}}` and `{{#each}}` integrates with [Tracker's](https://docs.meteor.com/api/tracker.html) "transparent reactivity" and [Minimongo's](https://docs.meteor.com/api/collections.html) database cursors so that the DOM updates automatically.

 ## Quick Start